We may receive compensation when you click on links to products from our partners.

 Cybersecurity analysts possess a range of technical skills, making them highly efficient and an undeniable hot commodity, especially given sharp increases in the rates of everyday and corporate cybercrime.
 Cybersecurity specialists also often receive significantly higher than average compensation, making this professional pathway just that much more attractive for many tech students.

-Alongside network and systems security, there are also increasing demands for data analytics skills within the field of cybersecurity, as data harvesting can be a valuable method for identifying major risks online and developing risk mitigation strategies.
-In essence, if you have an appetite for information and
+In addition to network and systems security, there is also a growing demand for data analytics skills in the field of cybersecurity.
+Data harvesting can be a valuable method for identifying major online risks and developing risk mitigation strategies.
+If you have an appetite for information and learning, a career in cybersecurity could be your dream role.

 Data And Analytics

-Don’t let all of these demands deter you from pursuing a career in data analytics, however, as not all roles may require such high technological proficiency.
-But the ones that do could see you being heavily rewarded!
+But don’t let these demands discourage you from pursuing a career in data analytics, as not all roles require such high technological proficiency.
+The highly technical roles in data analytics can be challenging, but they can also be highly rewarding.

 Software development

-The ever-expanding umbrella that is software development has a foothold in just about every sector at this point, allowing graduates with a background in software development to enjoy a high number of potential career pathways.
-Some of these pathways are industry specific, like software development, testing, and object-oriented design work together in the role of a software engineer.
-Some may be substantially more abstract, or may even require basic software development over this discipline making up most of that role’s daily responsibilities.
+Software development has become ubiquitous, permeating almost every sector, and offering graduates with a software development background a vast array of potential career pathways.
+Some pathways are industry-specific, such as software development, testing, and object-oriented design work, which together form the role of a software engineer.
+Others may require a basic understanding of software development, with this discipline comprising most of the daily responsibilities in that role.

 Digital marketing is a good example here.
 Although digital marketing specialists aren’t expected to learn how to code themselves, a basic understanding of HTML and CSS alongside JavaScript can help web marketing specialists maintain greater control and autonomy over designing digital campaigns that use site landing pages.